Why Frontend Feels More Complex Than Ever

 The meme above is a representation of the complexity that is being added to the front-end development stack.
-It shows a comparison between HTMX and React components.
+It shows a comparison between HTMX and RSC.
 HTMX is a library that allows you to add dynamic behavior to your HTML using attributes.
-Even though I don’t like HTMX and never want to use it, I think it is a good representation of how simple things can be.
-On the other hand, even React itself is so complex right now.
+I don’t even like HTMX and probably won’t ever use it.
+But I get the appeal: it’s simple.
+Compared to modern React, it looks like a breath of fresh air.

 My Journey

 Now RSC (React Server Components) are the new cool thing.
 Another abstraction to learn, master and discover the best practices.
-For complete beginners this is a lifesaver.
-They can build a full-stack app without learning a new language or framework.
-But for experienced developers, it is just another layer of abstraction that makes the codebase harder to maintain.
+For beginners, it’s a lifesaver.
+No need to learn a backend.
+For experienced devs, though, it’s another abstraction to untangle when things go wrong.

 When to use RSC?